DaveWM/dave-martin-blog/content/posts/datomic-how-to-update-cardinality-many-attribute.md

 date = 2019-11-19T00:00:00Z
-description = "A walkthrough of how to update a cardinality many attribute in Datomic" draft = true title = "Datomic how to: Update Cardinality Many Attribute"
+description = "A walkthrough of how to update a cardinality many attribute in Datomic" draft = true title = "Datomic how-to: Update Cardinality Many Attribute"

 +++
 I've recently encountered a slight difficulty with updating cardinality many attributes in Datomic, and I thought I would make a short walkthrough post about it, to help out anyone else who runs into the same issue.